Animals That Swim: Recent updates

-In 2007 frontman and lead singer Hank Starrs – now a film producer and writer — made a brief comeback to guest on the single "Direct Hit" with English art-pop group Art Brut.
-Hugh Barker works a publishing director, and is co-author of Faking It, a book about authenticity in music.
+In 2007 frontman and lead singer Hank Starrs – now a film producer — made a brief comeback to guest on the single "Direct Hit" with English art-pop group Art Brut.
+Hugh Barker works as a literary editor and is co-author of Faking It, a book about authenticity in music.
 His second book Hedge Britannia was published by Bloomsbury in March 2012.
-Al Barker went to university and got a degree in history and journalism in 2007; he now works in music, theatre and tourism.
-The band were asked to play gigs in London in 2008, but they declined.
+Al Barker went to university as a mature student and now works as communications manager for an education foundation in London.

+The band were asked to play gigs in London in 2008 2010, 2012 and 2020, but they declined.

 In 2009, former Animals That Swim and Goya Dress bassist Terry De Castro (better known as a member of Cinerama and The Wedding Present) released a cover version of the group's song "East St. O'Neill" on her solo album A Casa Verde.

-In March 2011, the band recorded two new songs, "Tiny Lucifer" and "Silver Rays", which were released online on iTunes, with the detail announced on the band's Wordpress blog.
+In March 2011, the band recorded two new songs, "Tiny Lucifer" and "Silver Rays", which were released online.

-Plans to record more songs are currently on hold as the band have been unable to find enough spare time to get into a recording studio.
+Plans to record more songs are currently on hold as the band have been unable to find enough spare time or energy to do it.

-Workshy was set to be re-released on 3 February 2017 through One Little Indian Records.